-Together Philip and Muriel Berman discovered a passion for sculpture, and were later acknowledged as among the greatest donors of outdoor sculpture in the country.
-They often commissioned outdoor works by such artists as Henry Moore, Lynn Chadwick, Alexander Calder, and Tom Sternal for installation on the grounds of their Allentown home.
+Together Philip and Muriel Berman discovered a passion for sculpture, often commissioning outdoor works by such artists as Henry Moore, Lynn Chadwick, and Tom Sternal for installation on the grounds of their Allentown home.
 As their enthusiasm for collecting grew they became known as some of the most generous donors of outdoor sculpture in the country, gifting works to museums, sculpture gardens, and universities across the Philadelphia and Lehigh Valley region.

 The Bermans valued art immensely in their everyday lives and wanted to share that love of art with a wider community.
 The Bermans made their first gift of outdoor sculpture to Ursinus College in 1980 with Glenn Zweygardt’s Bearkeeper and Upheaval II.
 In time, the pair donated over 90 percent of the Berman Museum of Art’s current outdoor collection.
 As a result, the collection is a unique record of a specific time and place in the trajectory of art history, as well as the taste and motivations of this fascinating couple.